onzfonz/comp227/src/content/4/en/part4b.md

 saved
 ```

+Aside from sharing with them our clog template, we look closer at the issue.
 Despite our use of the async/await syntax, our solution does not work as we expected it to.
-The test execution begins before the database is initialized!
+From the logs we notice the test execution begins before the database is initialized!

-The problem is that every iteration of the forEach loop generates an asynchronous operation, and `beforeEach` won't wait for them to finish executing.
+The problem is that ***every iteration of the forEach loop generates an asynchronous operation***, and `beforeEach` won't wait for them to finish executing.
-In other words, the `await` commands defined inside of the `forEach` loop are not in the `beforeEach` function, but in separate functions that `beforeEach` will not wait for.
+In other words, the `await` commands defined inside of the `forEach` loop are not in the `beforeEach` function, but in ***separate functions that `beforeEach` will not wait for***.

 Since the execution of tests begins immediately after `beforeEach` has finished executing,
 the execution of tests begins before the database state is initialized.